RaspberryPI – Commands cheat sheet

 Commands in the console

-The console under Linux is twofold.
-On the one hand, you can use it to navigate through the folder structure of the Rasp Pi and thus change the respective directory in which you are currently "located".
+The console under Linux is two things.
+On the one hand you can navigate with it through the folder structure of the RasPi's and so change the respective directory in which you are currently "located".

-I (and possibly others too) call this directory working directory, because it is always the directory in which the currently running commands are executed and access files.
+I (and maybe others) call this directory the working directory, because it is always the directory that is accessed by the currently executed commands.

-For example, if you create a folder, it will be created in the current working directory (without further details).
+For example, if you create a folder, it will be created in the current working directory.

-Paths are either (relatively) given from the working directory or absolutely from the root directory (ie the highest folder level).
+Paths are also specified either starting from the working directory (relative) or absolutely from the root directory (i.e. the highest folder level).

-On the other hand, the console is also command prompt.
-So commands can be entered and executed in it.
+On the other hand, the console is also a command prompt.
+In it, commands can be entered and executed.

-Finally, it is the commands that allow you to navigate through the folder structure.
+Finally, it is also the commands that allow you to navigate through the folder structure.

 Usually it is: